gshaw-pivotal/repo-monitor/README.md

 Before deploying you will need to add your particular details to the pr-mon.html file.

-1. Complete the pulls merge endpoint request, by specifying the upstream org, repo and PR id:

-`https://api.github.com/repos/upstream-org/upstream-repo/pulls/" + pr_id + "/merge?access_token=`
+1. Set the following constants:

-where 'upstream-org' is replaced to specify the org of the repo you want to monitor the PRs of
+`upstream_org` is set to specify the name of the org you forked the repo from

-where 'upstream-repo' is replaced to specify the name of the repo you want to monitor the PRs of
+`upstream_repo` is set to specify the name of the repo you forked from

-where 'pr_id' is a variable populated by a user define string array and is used to identify the PRs that a user cares about.

-add you Github access token at the end of the request.
+`access_token` is set to your Github access token

 2. Specify the ids of the PRs to be monitored: